Ambitions & priorities: Care experience

 We expect universities to commit fully to the Commission on Widening Access recommendations, especially No. 21 which ensures that every care experienced applicant meeting the entry requirements will be offered a place at a Scottish university.

 The Children and Young People (Scotland) Act 2014 [PDF] requires all colleges and universities to act as “corporate parents” to ensure care experienced students receive the best possible support and care.
 We fund Who Cares?
 Scotland to deliver corporate parent training to all colleges and universities to help them deliver on their legal responsibilities.
-We expect all Corporate Parenting Plans to be published by March 2018.

 We also fund Become, which aims to increase the number of care experienced young people entering and staying in further and higher education.
 Their website Propel shows the support provided by different institutions in Scotland.